Dick Francis life-size statue to be unveiled at Aintree

 by HRH The Princess Royal on Thursday 7th April

-Aintree Racecourse, home of the , is honouring Dick Francis, former Wartime RAF Pilot, Champion Jump Jockey, Bestselling Author, and Trustee of Aintree Racecourse for 20 years, with the installation of a life-size bronze statue, sculpted by renowned sculptor, William Newton.
+Aintree Racecourse, home of the Grand , is honouring Dick Francis, former Wartime RAF Pilot, Champion Jump Jockey, Bestselling Author, and Trustee of Aintree Racecourse for 20 years, with the installation of a life-size bronze statue, sculpted by renowned sculptor, William Newton.
 The instigator of the statue is Peter Johnson, lifelong fine art dealer, former rider, Dick Francis fan, and founder of the British Sporting Art Trust.

 The statue will stand at the top of the steps outside the Aintree weighing room with Dick looking out across the parade ring and the winner’s enclosure.
 It will be unveiled by Her Royal Highness The Princess Royal at 2pm on Thursday 7th April, during the first day of the 2022 Grand National meeting.